rachitpant/intercom-netlify-oauth/README.md

 It then calls `oauth2.authorizationCode.getToken` to get a valid `accessToken` from Intercom.

-Once you have the valid accessToken, you can store it and make authenticated calls on behalf of the user to the Intercom API.
+Once you have the valid accessToken, you can store it and make authenticated calls on behalf of the user to the Google API.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./functions/auth-callback.js&header=/* code from /functions/auth-callback.js */) -->
 <!-- The below code snippet is automatically added from ./functions/auth-callback.js -->